 - 28.1. (a) The pension accumulation fund is hereby continued.
-It shall be the fund in which shall be accumulated the contributions made by the City to the Retirement Plan, and from which shall be made transfers to the pension fund, as provided in this Section. - (b) Upon the basis of such mortality and other tables of experience, and regular interest, as the Retirement Board shall from time to time adopt the actuary shall annually compute (1) the pension reserves for pensions being paid retirants and beneficiaries, and (2) the pension reserves for service rendered and to be rendered by members.
-The pension reserves so computed, less applicable assets shall be financed by the City by annual contributions determined by the Retirement Board in accordance with the provisions of paragraphs (1), (2) and (3) below: - (1) The City's annual contribution for members' current service shall be a percent of their annual compensations which will be an amount which if paid annually by the City during their future service will be sufficient to provide the difference between (i) the pension reserves at the time of their retirements for the portions of the pensions to be paid them based upon their future service, and (ii) the present value of their future contributions. - (2) The City's annual contribution for members' accrued service shall be a percent of their annual compensations which will be an amount which if paid annually by the City over a period of years, to be determined by the Retirement Board, will amortize at regular interest the unfunded pension reserves, if any, for the accrued service portions of the pensions to be paid them upon their retirements.
+It shall be the fund in which shall be accumulated the contributions made by the City to the Retirement Plan, and from which shall be made transfers to the pension fund, as provided in this Section. - (b) Upon the basis of such mortality and other tables of experience, and regular interest, as the Retirement Board shall from time to time adopt the actuary shall annually compute (1) the actuarially-required pension reserves for pensions being paid retirants and beneficiaries, and (2) the actuarially-required pension reserves for service rendered and to be rendered by members.
+The pension reserves so computed shall include the reserves already held in (and to be deposited in) the employees' savings fund and the pension accumulation fund for purposes of the calculation of the annual contributions determined under this section.
+The actuarially-required pension reserves shall be financed jointly by the City and members by annual contributions determined by the Retirement Board in accordance with the provisions of paragraphs (1) and (2) below: